TresAmigosSD/SMV/docs/user/smv_install.md

 ```bash
 $ wget -qO- https://raw.githubusercontent.com/TresAmigosSD/SMV/master/tools/smv-install | bash -s -- -spark 1.5.2.4
 ```

-## Spark installation
-The above `curl`/`wget` commands will also install a local version of spark.
-If SMV is being installed on a cluster gateway or local machine that already has the correct spark version, then the `-spark` flag should be removed to skip the Spark installation.

 ## Updating paths.
 The install script above will automatically update the user `.profile`, `.bash_profile`, or `.bashrc` files.
 For the paths to take effect, user should log out, then log back in to update the paths in the shell.